 Samples will be collected according to a specific workplan approved by NDEP.
 In all cases, a record of collected samples will be made on a sample collection form (e.g., bound field work book, drilling log form, or another project-specific form).
-Samples submitted for analysis will be recorded on an accompanying Chain-of-Custody (COC) Form as soon as possible after collection in accordance with the QA/QC procedures outlined in the QAPP (BRC and MWH, 2006b, in preparation).
+Samples submitted for analysis will be recorded on an accompanying COC form as soon as possible after collection in accordance with the QA/QC procedures outlined in the QAPP (BRC, ERM and MWH 2008).
 Copies of all COC forms will be provided to the Data Manager as soon as possible after sample collection.